-EW = estimated withdrawal for the basic metered delivery point for the nomination day;
+EW = estimated withdrawal for the non-daily metered delivery point for the nomination day;

 NSL = net section load for the nomination day; and

-AF = apportionment factor for the basic metered delivery point for the nomination day.
+AF = apportionment factor for the non-daily metered delivery point for the nomination day.

 Total of Estimated Withdrawals

-On nomination day +1, AEMO must calculate, for each User in a network section, the total of the estimated withdrawals for the nomination day for each of that User’s basic metered delivery points within that network section.
+On nomination day +1, AEMO must calculate, for each User in a network section, the total of the estimated withdrawals for the nomination day for each of that User’s non-daily metered delivery points within that network section.

 Distributed Withdrawal